 Amlodipine Shows Potential for ADHD Treatment

-A group of scientists from the UK, Germany and Iceland have found that the hypertension drug amlodipine may be effective in treating attention deficit hyperactivity disorder (ADHD).
-The drug reduced hyperactivity in spontaneously hypertensive rats and zebrafish, in which it passed through the blood-brain barrier.
-In humans, when taking amlodipine as an antihypertensive drug, mood swings and a tendency to risky behavior disappeared.
-The results are published in Neuropsychopharmacology.
+A team of scientists from the UK, Germany, and Iceland discovered that the hypertension drug amlodipine may be effective in treating attention deficit hyperactivity disorder (ADHD).
+The drug reduced hyperactivity in spontaneously hypertensive rats, as well as in zebrafish, where it crossed the blood-brain barrier.
+In humans, amlodipine, used as a hypotensive agent, reduced mood swings and risk-taking behavior.
+The results were published in Neuropsychopharmacology.

 ADHD is diagnosed in 3-4 percent of children worldwide, and according to Russian statistics, the prevalence of ADHD among children in the country reaches 16 percent.
-Over the years, ADHD symptoms disappear in most people, but in some people they persist throughout life.
-First-line drugs that are currently prescribed to treat ADHD have side effects, including a tendency to abuse them.
-Second-line drugs are also not safe for the patient, but they are less effective - a quarter of patients do not feel any improvement, so the search for new methods of treating ADHD continues.
+For most people, ADHD symptoms resolve over time, but for some, they persist throughout life.
+First-line medications currently prescribed for ADHD have side effects, including a tendency to abuse.
+Second-line medications are also not safe for patients, but they are less effective—a quarter of patients experience no improvement.
+Therefore, the search for new ADHD treatments continues.

-A team of researchers from the UK, Germany and Iceland, led by Karl Æ. Karlsson from Reykjavik University, is searching for new ADHD drugs among those already on the market.
-Previously, in experiments with hyperactive zebrafish knocked out of the adgrl3.1 gene, the scientists identified five active substances that could be used to treat ADHD: aceclofenac, amlodipine, doxazosin, moxonidine and LNP599.
-In the new study, they began by testing these substances in a model of hyperactive mammals - spontaneously hypertensive rats.
+A team of researchers from the UK, Germany, and Iceland, led by Karl Æ. Karlsson of Reykjavik University, is searching for new ADHD medications among those already on the market.
+Previously, in experiments with hyperactive zebrafish knocked out of the adgrl3.1 gene, the scientists identified five active substances that could be used to treat ADHD: aceclofenac, amlodipine, doxazosin, moxonidine, and LNP599.
+In the new study, they began by testing these substances in a hyperactive mammalian model—spontaneously hypertensive rats.

 Ученые анализировали поведение спонтанно гипертензивных крыс при помощи теста «Открытое поле» (перемещение животных отслеживают на освещенной пустой арене, превышающей по размеру их привычную клетку). Животные получали один из пяти перечисленных препаратов или растворитель (контроль) внутрибрюшинно на протяжении 30 дней. Оказалось, что значимые поведенческие изменения наблюдаются только при введении амлодипина. Препарат снижал индекс гиперактивности, определяющийся пройденным расстоянием и затраченным на это временем. Остальные четыре препарата не привели к таким существенным изменениям в поведении, поэтому в дальнейших экспериментах не использовались. На следующем этапе ученые проверили влияние амлодипина на импульсивность у рыбок данио-рерио adgrl3.1−/− при помощи теста на время ответа при слежении за пятью стимулами. Как и у крыс, амлодипин эффективно устранял гиперактивное поведение у рыбок, нокаутных по гену adgrl3.1, а его эффект был сравним с действием метилфенидата.